-But the truths are there, environmental organizations and activists have no credibility and they won’t have until they can take a long hard look in the mirror and see how they’ve portrayed themselves to coal mining families.
+But the truths are there, environmental organizations and activists have no credibility and they won’t have until they can take a long hard look in the mirror and see how they’ve portrayed themselves to the greater public of Appalachia’s coal mining communities.
 I hope to, that coal mining families will read this and realize that all environmentalists aren’t bad people, they just tend to let their passion and analytical/academic minds overrun their common sense.

 And while we’re here.
 When it comes to the environment, most Appalachians do want to protect it.
 Many love being in the woods—what’s left of them at least.
-No matter which “side” folks are on, they have to start admitting that the coal industry has done more damage to the land than anyone would like to admit.
+No matter which side folks are on, they have to start admitting that the coal industry has done more damage to the land than anyone would like to admit.
 I think folks do realize that replacing woodlands, natural springs, and clear streams with acidic mine drainage, runoff from coal slurry impoundments, and strip mines, may actually have something to do with the higher cancer rates we’re seeing.
 Yes, yes, it also has to do with poor access to health care, poor food choices, smoking, drug abuse, and all the like…but most of those issues are directly related to poverty which is caused by a mono-economy built by the coal industry.
-In other words, coal is and always has been the problem, but it is also everyone’s lifeline at the moment.
+In other words, coal is, and always has been, the problem.
+But it is also everyone’s economic lifeline at the moment.